 iii) Dual Meets.
 All dual matches will be scored.

-v) If your wrestler beats an Intermat Top 20 ranked wrestler in a non-eligible tournament, you will get the points for that win.
+vi) If your wrestler beats an Intermat, TheOpenMat or Coaches Panel ranked wrestler in a non-eligible tournament, you will get the points for that win.

-vi) The NWCA All-Star Classic will be scored.
+vii) The NWCA All-Star Classic will be scored.
 Both the "Main Event" and the "Side Card" qualify.
 Five (5) points will be awarded for participating in the event.

-vii) Conference Tournaments count as part of the regular season.
-However, wrestlers who win the Big 10 and Big 12 tournaments will get 15 bonus points added to their scores, those finishing second in these two tournaments will get 10 bonus points, and those finishing in third place will receive 5 bonus points.
-The guys who win OW at those tournaments will also get 5 bonus points.
-All other conferences will have bonuses of 10 points for a championship and 5 points for a second, and 3 points for third.
+viii) Conference Tournaments count as part of the regular season.
+However, wrestlers who win the Big 10 tournament will get 15 bonus points added to their scores, those finishing second will get 10 bonus points, and those finishing in third place will receive 5 bonus points.
+The guys who win OW at the Big Ten tournament will also get 5 bonus points.
+All other conferences will have bonuses of 10 points for a championship, 5 points for a second, and 3 points for third.

 B) Playoff Scoring

 i) The playoffs are really a one-event deal, with that event being the NCAA Championships.
 Teams making the playoffs will have their scores reset, and the whoever generates the most points at NCAAs wins.
 "Tournament scoring" will be used for the playoffs.
 I'm not exactly sure of all the details of tournament scoring, but you can probably find it in the NCAA rules online somewhere.
 I will post it when I get to it.

 ii) Bonuses will be awarded as follows: OW - 3; Gorrarian - 2.